Quick - You're Getting Older. Better Prepare Family and Finances for Long-Term Care

 The consequences of aging are numerous.
 As we get older, the chance of needing help with normal living activities most of us take for granted increases substantially.
 With longevity, our risk of cognitive decline also increases.

 The impact is not just financial.
 Yes, the cost of long-term care services increases each year.
-The national average cost for a skilled nursing home, according to the LTC NEWS cost of care calculator, is $103,392 in 2019.
+The national average cost for a skilled nursing home, according to a survey of long-term care costs by LTC News will be around $129,888 in 2026.
 The cost varies depending on location.
-The expected cost in 2040 is $192,329.
+The expected cost in 2040 should be over $180,000.
 That would take a big bite out of any budget.

-You can find the current and future cost of long-term care services where you live by using the LTC NEWS cost of care calculator by clicking here
+You can find the current and future cost of long-term care services where you live by using the LTC News cost of care calculator.
+Long-Term Care Insurance can be a great retirement planning solution, but act when you still enjoy good health, ideally before you retire.